kefniark/mango-sql/Readme.md

 3. You write application code that calls the generated code

 This is not an ORM, and you can easily inspect the code generated.
-This is inspired by [SQLC](https://github.com/sqlc-dev/sqlc) but pushes the idea farther by supporting relations and dynamic queries.
+This is inspired by [SQLC](https://github.com/sqlc-dev/sqlc) but pushes the idea farther by supporting batching, relations and dynamic queries.

 ## Features

-* **Convenient**: Generate all the structs for you
+* **Convenient**: All the structs are generated for you, No need for manual DTO/PDO
+* **Time Saver**: All the basic queries (CRUD) are generated from your schema alone
+* **Developer Friendly**: The code generated contains comments, examples and is designed with IDE autocompletion in mind
 * **Flexible**: Provide a way to run dynamic queries (pagination, search, ...)
-* **Time Saver**: All the basic queries (CRUD) are auto-generated from your schema, nothing to declare
-* **Performant**: Support batching out of the box
+* **Composable**: Use filters auto-generated or make your owns and reuse them across queries
-* **Safe**: All the SQL queries use prepared statement
+* **Safe**: All the SQL queries use prepared statement to avoid injection
-* **Consistency**: Easy to use transaction API
+* **Consistent**: Easy to use transaction API to rollback when an error occurs

 ## Status

-This is WIP, features are still not complete and may change
+This repostiroy is currently a WIP, features are still not complete and may likely change

-Goals:
+Roadmap:
-* Handle custom relations (join, aggregations, ...)
+* Handle custom queries for advanced relations (join, aggregations, ...)
+* Handle sql enums
-* Handle views
+* Handle sql views
+* Support more types and custom types (cf ulid, ...)
-* Support Mysql/MariaDB/Sqlite3
+* Support more driver and database Mysql/MariaDB/Sqlite3
-* Better CLI
+* Write benchmark to compare performance with existing Golang ORM

 ## Example